 - Lisbon Winery – A wine bar specializing in traditional ports and wines.
 Stop here for wine tastings paired with delicious cheeseboards.
 Staff are knowledgeable and informative and you can expect to learn about the different types of wines and ports as you taste them.

 - BA Wine Bar do Bairro Alto – Another traditional Portuguese wine bar with a huge selection of over 600 bottles of wines and over 150 different wines by the glass.
-They also have a great selection of cheese and charcuterie boards to taste as you sip your wine.
+They also have a great selection of cheese and charcuterie boards to accompany your wine.
 A perfect place to hang out before going for dinner.
 Note, they don’t serve cooked meals here as it’s only a wine bar.

-Enjoying this Lisbon guide?
+Enjoying this 2 day Lisbon itinerary?
 Pin it for later!

 2 Days in Lisbon – Day 2